Complex Riemannian Foliations of open K\"ahler manifolds

-Now applying (iv), skew symmetrisation in $Z_1$ and $Z$ yields The claim follows now from the symmetry property for $\overline{\nabla} A$ in (iii). \endproof In particular some of the components of the Riemann curvature tensor become algebraic in $A$ and $T$, as recorded below.
-Here $R$ is the curvature tensor of the connection $\nabla$.
-Our convention is that $R(X,Y)=\nabla^2_{Y,X}-\nabla^2_{X,Y}$ for all $X,Y$ in $TM$. \begin{cor} We have the following.
+Now applying (iv), skew symmetrisation in $Z_1$ and $Z$ yields The claim follows now from the symmetry property for $\overline{\nabla} A$ in (iii). \endproof Let $R$ be the curvature tensor of the connection $\nabla$ defined according to the convention $R(U_1,U_2)=\nabla^2_{U_2,U_1}-\nabla^2_{U_1,U_2}$.
+As a consequence of Proposition \ref{l1}, some of the components of the Riemann curvature tensor become algebraic in $A$ and $T$, as showed below. \begin{cor} We have the following.